ziyunli/ziyun.rocks/content/blog/2022-09-21-fastai-with-wsl.md

 tags: ["lab notes"]
 date: 2022-09-21
 draft: false
+summary: "How to get PyTorch and fastai working with CUDA in WSL2.
+The key is ensuring consistent CUDA versions across your NVIDIA driver, CUDA Toolkit, and Python packages."
 ---

 Steps to get PyTorch and fastai working with CUDA support in WSL2.